alexshchur/iframe-storage/README.md

 - Pass `{ iframe: { src: string } }` to inject a hidden iframe that points to your hub URL.
 The iframe receives an auto-generated `iframe-storage-hub` id.
 - Pass `{ iframe: { id: string } }` to bind to an already-rendered `<iframe>` (useful when you control markup separately).
 - `iframeReadyTimeoutMs` (default `1000`) caps how long the client will wait for the handshake before every RPC.
+- `methodCallTimeoutMs` (default `1000`) caps how long each RPC waits for a reply before rejecting, so hung hubs fail fast instead of stalling tests forever.
 - `messagingOptions.enableLog` accepts `"client" | "hub" | "both"`.
 When set, both sides `console.log` contextual events (method names, payloads, and responses).

 The returned object exposes: